Greg Steube: Personal life

 Steube and his wife, Jennifer, have one son.

-On January 18, 2023, Steube fell approximately 25 ft off a ladder while cutting tree limbs at his home in Sarasota, Florida.
-He was admitted to Sarasota Memorial Hospital with multiple injuries, including a punctured lung, fractured pelvis, and torn neck ligaments.
+On January 18, 2023, Steube fell approximately 25 ft off a ladder while chainsawing tree limbs at his home in Sarasota, Florida.
+An Amazon delivery driver found Steube and called 911; Steube later invited the driver as his guest to the 2023 State of the Union.
+Steube was admitted to Sarasota Memorial Hospital with multiple injuries, including a punctured lung, fractured pelvis, and torn neck ligaments.
 He was released from the hospital on January 21.
+Steube later told Politico that Donald Trump was the first person to contact him while he was in the ICU.